Abdennacer-Badaoui/D3PMs/README.md

 $$ p_{\theta}(x_{t-1} \mid x_{t}) = P_{\theta} \cdot p(x_{t}) $$

 Note that the reverse process is conditioned on forward-looking time steps.
 Here the Markov transition matrix is parameterized somehow, and could actually also depend on the conditioning variable $x_{t}$.
-In fact, in most published diffusion models, $P_{\theta}$ is actually a neural network with arguments $x_{t}$ and $t$.
+In fact, in most published diffusion models, $P_{\theta}$ is actually a neural network with arguments $x_{t}$ and $	$.

 Once the model reverse process is known, we can use it to generate samples from the data distribution $p(x_0)$ by first sampling $x_{T} \sim \pi = p(x_{T})$, then iteratively generating the sequence: